 How to Trade Stocks for Beginners

-If you’ve been wondering how to trade stocks but don’t know where to start, this is the perfect resource for you.
-Even though this primer is primarily for beginners, veterans and seasoned pros can still learn something new, so read on.
+If you’re a beginner wondering how to trade stocks but don’t know where to start, this is the perfect resource for you.
+Even though this article is primarily for beginners, veterans and seasoned pros can still learn something new or get a quick refresher.

-This article and video describe how to execute a trade using an online trading platform.
-If you’re seeking information on the strategy of picking stocks and on the many investment opportunities out there, you’ll find a whole world of information here at Investment U.
+This article describes how to execute a basic trade using an online platform.
+If you’re seeking information on different trading strategies like day trading, swing trading and long-term investing and you’ll find a whole world of information here at Investment U.

-The first thing you need to trade stocks is access to a licensed broker, an online brokerage or a trading app like Robinhood.
-In the investing tutorial video above, Oxford Club Research Manager Ben Dressing uses Investopedia’s Trading Simulator, which allows you to learn the ropes of trading without actually committing real money.
+The first thing you need to do when learning how to trade stocks is access to a licensed broker, an online brokerage or a trading app like Robinhood.
+If you are a true beginner, it’s a good idea to start with a trading simulator like Investopedia’s Trading Simulator.
+This is a free tool that allows you to learn the ropes of trading without putting any of your money at risk.

-While most online brokerages have unique platform designs, they all generally have the same essential features for placing a trade online.
-So the online broker you use may look a bit different from the one seen in the video above but should function similarly.
+While most online brokerages have unique platform designs, they all have the same essential features for placing a trade.
+So, the online broker you use may look a little bit different from the simulator, but it should work similarly.

-Once you have decided what stock you would like to buy, you’ll need to know its ticker symbol.
+When deciding what stock to trade, you’ll need to know its ticker symbol.
 For example, let’s say you decided to purchase some shares of Apple.
-You can look up the ticker symbol for Apple in your online trading platform, or you can find it by searching for “Apple” on a site like Yahoo Finance.
+You can look up the ticker symbol for Apple in your platform, or you can find it by searching for “Apple” on a site like Yahoo Finance.

 Quantity of Shares and Stock Pricing

-The next thing you need to decide is how many shares of the stock you want to purchase.
-A good rule of thumb to keep in mind is that you generally never want to put more than 4% of your portfolio in any one position.
+The next thing a beginner needs to decide is how many shares of the stock you want to purchase.
+A good rule of thumb is to not put more than 4% of your portfolio in any one position.

 One of the most important things to pay attention to when purchasing a stock is its buy price.
 Here are some specific definitions relating to the buy price that you need to know:

-- Last Price – The most recent price at which Apple sold.
+- Last Price – The most recent price at which the stock sold.